-Don’t forget to make an Eruv Tavshilin this year on the eve of the last days of Pesach, Thursday, 25 April.
+Don’t forget to make an Eruv Tavshilin this year on the eve of Pesach, Wednesday, 8 April.
 Please print this page out and hang it on your wall or fridge to remind you to perform the Eruv.
-In order to avoid forgetting one may even make the Eruv on Wednesday night as well.
+In order to avoid forgetting one may even make the Eruv on Tuesday night as well.

 The prohibition against the performance of labor on the Festivals (Exodus 12:16) specifically excludes preparation of food and that is why we are permitted to cook on Yom Tov.
 However, it is still forbidden to prepare food on a festival for use on one day for the next or from Yom Tov to a week day.
 This would mean that when a Festival falls on Friday, it would not be permitted to prepare food on Friday needed for Shabbat.